kyma-project/kyma/docs/authorization-and-authentication/docs/005-details-add-connector.md

 ## Configure authorization rules

-To bind two default roles added to every Kyma Environment, add the **bindings** section to [this](../../../resources/core/charts/cluster-users/values.yaml) file.
+To bind Github groups to the default roles added to every Kyma Environment, add the **bindings** section to [this](../../../resources/core/charts/cluster-users/values.yaml) file.
 Follow this template:

 ```
 bindings: